-This course will provide the student with the knowledge needed to deploy and configure an organization's application infrastructures with Microsoft Windows Server 2008.
-Students will learn to deploy services such as Media Server, IIS, Remote Services, Sharepoint, SANs, and how to set up a network environment.
-Upon completion of the course, the student will be well on the way to passing the Microsoft 70-643 Applications Infrastructure Configuration certification exam.
+This course will provide the student with the knowledge needed to deploy and configure an organization's application infrastructures with Microsoft Windows Server 2012.
+Students will learn to deploy services such as Certificate Services, IIS, Remote Services, Sharepoint, SANs, and how to set up a network environment.
+Upon completion of the course, the student will be well on the way to passing the Microsoft 70-412 Configuring Advanced Windows Server 2012 Services Certification exam.